sblakely01/lab3_3B/README.md

 # Frontend Mentor - Blog preview card solution

 This is a solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Frontend Mentor challenges help you improve your coding skills by building realistic projects with Tailwind.

 ## Table of contents